mbpassos/challenge_HUUB/README.md

 1. php artisan serve
 2. npm run watch

-## Laravel Sponsors

-The most challenging part of the project was to build authentication manually, since Laravel´s built in tools always rely od database set up to work.

-### Approach
+## Approach

 After reading the brief carefully I decided that the  project would need a controller for authentication, a controller for products and a product service that would allow the calls to the api to create instaces of a Product Model.
 I then divided the challenge into small parts, built the routes and started working of the functions in the controllers one by one, always trying to avoid code repetition (DRY, always)

-## Next Approach
+## Next Steps for the project

+I believe in constant improvement.
 The Next step of the project would be to build Vue Components using laravel functions.
 I started by skecthing a wireframe to define components hierarchy.
 I came up with the following solution:
 (skecth)

+I also wanted to improve the error messages that would show up when the token expires from the session.
+I would also focus more on the layout, imporve the homepage specially.

+## Challenges

+The most challenging part of the project was to build authentication manually, since Laravel´s built in tools always rely od database set up to work, same as pagination.

 ## Thank you